How to Batch Update X Account Profiles with TwexAPI

 - Keep concurrency modest.
 Increasing worker count too quickly can make failures harder to diagnose.

-- Retry transient network failures, HTTP
+- Retry only transient network failures, HTTP

 profile-update-results.jsonafter each run and retain it as an audit record. - Use stable public image URLs for